Molly Peterson Environment Correspondent

-Molly Peterson is an environment reporter who has won numerous awards for her work at Southern California Public Radio.
+Molly Peterson is an award-winning environment correspondent at Southern California Public Radio.

 Molly has reported, edited, directed programs, and produced stories for NPR and NPR shows including "Day to Day" and KQED's "California Report."
 She was a contributing producer for Nick Spitzer's weekly music program, "American Routes," and reported for "Living on Earth" in the Gulf of Mexico after Hurricanes Katrina & Rita.
 Prior to joining KPCC, she produced a nationally-distributed radio documentary about New Orleans called "Finding Solid Ground."